Classrooms in each academic building are available by reservation only, at least 2 business days in advance.

 - These spaces close for use when it is time for janitorial staff to clean.
 Be respectful to facilities and custodial staff.

 - Students must leave the room at the end of their reserved time

 - The privilege of using this room is in accordance with the Wake Forest University Honor Code.
 If the guidelines are not adhered to, those students who have reserved the room will lose the privilege of reserving study space.

-- All prioritization of space usage will shift to accommodate quarantine and public safety needs, as necessary.
+- Space usage will shift to accommodate public safety needs, as necessary.
 Cancellations may occur given public health concerns and conditions.